TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 *   Your Privacy Rights
 *   Legal Terms

-YOUR PRIVACY RIGHTS **Personal Information Sharing Practices for 2011** During 2011, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.
+YOUR PRIVACY RIGHTS **Personal Information Sharing Practices for 2013** During 2012, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.
 Learn more **Toyota Privacy Policy – Summary** This summary of our privacy policy applies to Web sites operated by Toyota Motor Sales, U.S.A., Inc. ("Toyota") (all such Web sites are collectively referred to as the "Sites").
-Last Updated December 6th, 2011 **Information Collected**
+Last Updated January 1, 2013 **Information Collected**

 *   We collect personal information you choose to provide which may include your name, mailing address, e-mail address, and phone number together with certain demographic information from you in connection with surveys or from commercially available services.
 *   We collect and store "usage information" about how you use our Sites, such as the name of your Internet service provider, the browser and type of machine you are using, the IP address and the Web site that referred you to us and the pages you visit to help manage the Sites.